interuss/monitoring/monitoring/uss_qualifier/scenarios/interuss/geospatial_map/geospatial_feature_comprehension.md

 #### ⚠️ Geospatial query succeeded check

-If the geospatial query to the USS did not succeed or return a valid response, this check will fail.
+If the geospatial query to the USS did not succeed or did not return a valid response, this check will fail.

 #### ⚠️ Blocking geospatial features present check